pagopa/rtd-ms-transaction-filter/README.md

 > java.sql.SQLException: ORA-08177: can't serialize access for this transaction

 This is a known issue for the Spring Batch Framework.
-Refer to the note in the __Database connection__, and the official [Issue Thread](https://github.com/spring-projects/spring-batch/issues/1127).
+Refer to the note in the __Database connection__ paragraph, and the official [Issue Thread](https://github.com/spring-projects/spring-batch/issues/1127).

 #### Cron expression rule error